Max Alexander (comedian): Career

-His stand-up routine focused primarily on his large size, constantly poking fun at his weight.
-He was known for pulling his pants up to his chest during his routines.
+His stand-up routine focused primarily on his large size, frequently poking fun at his weight.
+He was known for pulling his pants up to his chest during routines.

 Personal life

 In 2008, Alexander was hospitalized with a kidney ailment and needed a transplant to survive.
-His brother Rabbi Moshe Drelich was the one who donated it.
+His brother Rabbi Moshe Drelich was the donor.
 A few weeks after his transplant, Alexander suffered a stroke.

-Alexander died on November 2, 2016, from a form of throat cancer.
+Alexander died on November 2, 2016, from a form of throat cancer, at age 63.